Dallas Read | Strive for progress

 Work in tiny chunks to give others the opportunity to interact with your work-in-progress and to sustain your momentum.

-You have a project.
-You have a business.
+Let’s say you have a project.
+And a business.
 You have a business that depends on the success of your project.
 You have a deadline.
-Pressure, pressure, pressure.

 A million questions rise: